 Center for Statistics and Advanced Analysis

 The Center for Statistics and Advance Analytics provides support to Boston College researchers related to the collection and the analysis of data.
-This includes Geographic Information Systems, Qualitative and Mixed Methods, Statistics, and Visualization.
+This includes Data Science, Geographic Information Systems, Machine Learning, Qualitative and Mixed Methods, Statistics, and Visualization.
 Hardware is available to run large analyses, as are file systems to store data.
 Staff members are available for consulting, and for grant support.
 If you can, please contact us early in your research projects.

 The Center is guided by faculty members.
 We will be adding more faculty members to the steering committee soon.
 The steering committee will consist of faculty members from a wide range of disciplines.
 Steering committee members may be available for collaboration on research and grants.
 Please contact them if you have ideas.
 The current committee consists of:

 - Nadia N. Abuelezam, Sc.D., is an assistant professor at the Connell School of Nursing and an epidemiologist.
 Her research interests are in the intersection of epidemiology, mathematical modeling, and health disparities.
 Her current research focuses on the use of mathematical models and epidemiological methods to better understand how to improve healthcare outcomes for under served (and under researched) populations.
 The goals of her program of research are to use quantitative methods and novel data streams to better understand inequalities in health care distribution and access in global and domestic settings.